indicium15/personal-site/_posts/2025-07-03-open-source-web-apps-for-sports-event-tracking.md

 I've identified a few ways in which these applications can be improved:

 1. Refactoring the application to fit all sports into a single website.
+    - **Update: [https://event-tracking-jkomar.pythonanywhere.com](https://event-tracking-jkomar.pythonanywhere.com) is the new one-stop hub for all sports trackers.**
 2. Finding a user-friendly way to integrate video displays of sessions in the web app alongside the existing UI.
 3. Adding advanced metrics that are calculated based on the collected events for each sport.